GitoriousLispBackup/eql/README.txt

 BUILD / REBUILD (see also: "Windows Easy Guide" in doc/)

+[Windows]
-In Windows you first need to adapt the win32 section of both src/eql_lib.pro and src/eql_exe.pro.
+    You first need to adapt the win32 section of both src/eql_lib.pro and src/eql_exe.pro.

+[GCC]
+    If you use a recent GCC (e.g. 4.5) you need to uncomment this line in src/eql_lib.pro:
+        QMAKE_CXXFLAGS += -fno-var-tracking-assignments

 1) Switch to the src/ directory, and run: ecl -shell make-eql-lib.lisp (build + rebuild)